Play order purpose

 • Teams must play each other in certain rounds...and so on.

 A schedule will have zero, one or several solutions.
-Each solution includes is a suggestion for matches divided into rounds.
-The solution you find as the best, will be the foundation for the match schedule.
+Each solution includes a suggestion for matches divided into rounds.
+The solution you find as the best, will be the foundation for your match schedule.

 What to achieve